CMarzin/cocoweb/posts/2022-01-05_tips-you-dont-need-lodash-underscore.md

 ---
-title: Tips You don't (may not) need Lodash/Underscore.
+title: You don't (may not) need Lodash/Underscore.
 description: Tips et discovery of the day.
 date: 2022-01-05
 tags: